 Yabacho Station

-This station is convenient for the Matsuzakaya Department Store.
-This business was established in 1611 which makes it one of the oldest department stores in the world.
-It also has the largest floor space of any department store in Japan.
+This station is convenient for Matsuzakaya Nagoya.
+The business was established in 1611, making it one of the oldest department stores in the world, and its Nagoya store has one of Japan’s largest department-store floor areas.

 Sakae Station

-Sakae is a major commercial district in central Nagoya and has many popular shopping facilities and stores such as Oasis 21, Sakae Chika, and La Chic.
+Sakae is a major commercial district in central Nagoya and has popular shopping facilities such as Oasis 21, Sakae Chika and LACHIC.
 This station is also convenient for Nagoya Tokyu Hotel.
-Transfer here to the Higashiyama Subway Line and to the Meitetsu Seto Line.
+Transfer here to the Higashiyama Subway Line and to the Meitetsu Seto Line at Sakaemachi Station.

 Hisaya-odori Station